hydro-informatics/hydropy.github.io/_sources/troubleshoot/dbg-linux.md

 sudo chmod a+rwx /directory/*/*.*
 ```

-This lifts all restrictions from a directory for all users, all its sub-folders and files contained (and sub-sub-folders and sub-sub-files contained, and so on):
+This lifts all restrictions from a directory for all users, all its sub-folders and files contained (and sub-sub-folders and sub-sub-files contained, and so on) -- **this can be a very harmful irreversible operation when applied to system directories!**:

 ```
 sudo chmod -R 777 /directory/